Close

 Visa-Free Entry and Processing Times

 Most travelers receive a free 30-day tourist visa on arrival at Velana International Airport with instant processing.
 Extensions up to 90 days total stay are available for 750 Maldivian Rufiyaa (approximately $50 USD) through Immigration offices in Malé.
-Extensions are granted for an additional 60 days, and no visa fee is charged if the extension does not exceed 30 days total.
+Extensions are granted for an additional 60 days, and no visa fee is charged if the total stay does not exceed 30 days.

 Entry Requirements and Documentation